General Value Function Networks: The Objective for GVFNs

 \subsection{The Objective Function for GVFNs}

 With a valid Bellman network operator, we can proceed to defining the objective function for GVFNs.
 The above fixed point equation assumes a tabular setting, where the values can be estimated directly for each history.
 GVFNs, however, have a restricted functional form, where the value estimates must be a parametrized function of the current observation and value predictions from the last time step.
-Under such a functional form, it is unlikely that we can exactly solve for the fixed point.\footnote{One approach to exactly solve such an equation has been to define a belief state, as in POMDPs, and solve for the value function as a function of belief state.
-These approaches guarantee that the fixed point can be obtained; however, they also require identification of the belief state with an NP-Hard problem formulation.} Rather, we will solve for a projected fixed point, which projects into the space of representable value functions.
+Under such a functional form, it is unlikely that we can exactly solve for the fixed point.
+Rather, we will solve for a projected fixed point, which projects into the space of representable value functions.

 Define the space of functions as